FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 # ...
 ```

 This route looks in the session and sets a `user` variable if it exists.
-As you might recall from above, the template switches on the existence of this variable.
+As you recall from above, the template has logic based on the existence of this variable.

 Next, let's examine the link generation routes: